Do you have tips for visiting the overwintering colonies in Mexico?

 All of the monarch roosts are high altitude, at about 10,000 feet.
 If altitude sickness is a problem for you, you may want to spend a few days acclimating in Mexico City or the surrounding area before visiting the colonies.
 Keep in mind that it can get chilly at night in this area and pack accordingly.
 Seeing monarchs is easier if you have a moderate level of physical fitness, and quite challenging if you have mobility issues.
 All sanctuary visits involve hiking and/or horseback riding on sometimes steep inclines.
 That said, about half of all foreign visitors are seniors, and most manage the trip without difficulty.

 Cerro Pelon, where the monarch migration was first confirmed, is the least visited and least touristy of the sanctuaries.
 It features the longest and steepest trail up to the colony, as well as the most pristine forest.
 El Rosario has been the largest colony in recent years; this sanctuary boasts a paved trail with interpretative signs, and large crowds on the weekends.
 Sierra Chincua is also one of the more accessible sanctuaries, with a short and attractively paved trail.
 The location of the Piedra Herrada colony has shifted a lot the past few seasons, meaning that some years the ascent can be steep while others it’s relatively easy.
-Piedra Herrada’s proximity to Valle de Bravo and Mexico City means that weekends can get crowded here too.
+Piedra Herrada’s proximity to Valle de Bravo and Mexico City means that weekends can get crowded here, too.

 OPPORTUNITY FOR EDUCATORS: Natural Habitat Adventures provides a scholarship program for educators.
 Learn more here.